-Affordable Rent - rents are set at whichever is the lower of the Local Housing Allowance for the area or 80% of the market rent for a similar property in the area
+Affordable Rent - rents are set at whichever is the lower of the Local Housing Allowance for the area or 80% of the market rent for a similar property in the area, including any service charges;

-Intermediate housing - this covers shared ownership, HomeBuy, shared equity and other models designed to help people purchase or part-purchase a home where they would not otherwise be able to get onto the property ladder.
+Intermediate housing - this covers shared ownership, shared equity and other models designed to help people purchase or part-purchase a home where they would not otherwise be able to get onto the property ladder.

-Using current planning policy the Council requires one third (33.3%) of all development of more than 10 units or a maximum combined gross floor space of no more than 1000sqm in size to be affordable homes.
-This requirement is currently being tested as part of the emerging Local Plan and a new affordable housing percentage may be set dependant on the results of a viability study.
+Using current planning policy the Council requires 25% of all development of 10 or more homes or a maximum combined gross floor space of no more than 1000sqm in size to be affordable homes.

-Any developers proposing to deliver less than one third affordable housing must provide clear and robust evidence demonstrating the reasons for this.
+Any developers proposing to deliver less than 25% affordable housing must provide clear and robust evidence demonstrating the reasons for this.
 The Council will test this evidence and all costs incurred will be recharged to the developer.

 Early dialogue with the Council's Strategic Housing Team is recommended for all schemes with an element of affordable housing.
 They can be contacted on 01775 764 630.

-There are currently 13 Registered Providers with stock across the district.
-There are also a number of private landlords and developers who own and manage affordable homes.
+There are a number of Registered Providers with stock across the district.
 The Council prefers affordable homes to be delivered through Registered Providers and early dialogue should be explored with them when plans are being developed.
 Registered Providers who may be interested in purchasing affordable homes from local developers include: